 Can I draw my deferred pension early?

-Your deferred pension will be reduced because the pension will be paid earlier than your Normal Retirement Age.
+Your deferred pension will be reduced if the pension will be paid earlier than your Normal Retirement Age.

 You can exchange part of your pension for a tax-free lump sum when you take your benefits.